 When you provide a human connection, regardless of the issue, things can improve.
 Respect, trust, acknowledgment, empathy, compassion.
 That’s what makes human-centered programs work.

 - The VA causes loss of life when it fails to offer respect, trust, acknowledgment, empathy, and compassion to trained warriors whose ethos works because of those very human attributes.
-There aren’t enough VA workers to offer every Veteran the respect, trust, acknowledgment, empathy, and compassion every Veteran deserves!
+There aren’t enough VA workers who offer every Veteran the respect, trust, acknowledgment, empathy, and compassion every Veteran deserves!
 Remember Vietnam?
 We can do better.
 But government solutions are expensive, so all of us had better be willing to ante up or we will pay the price: defending broken, understaffed government programs that don’t work.

 - An immigration policy that tries to scare off asylum seekers?
 It’s hard to say anything useful about how misguided this is.
 What an embarrassment.
 America used to be better than that.

 It ought to be no surprise to any thinking and feeling human being that things won’t get better by paying the government to fix problems.
-Even if we had the political will to afford government solutions, they take too long to implement, are usually misguided, and don’t serve anyone outside the first standard deviation, which means the 20% of the most at-risk people or issues will go unserved or unresolved.
+Even if we had the political will to afford government solutions, they take too long to implement, are usually misguided, and don’t serve anyone outside the first standard deviation, which means that the most at-risk people or issues will go unserved or unresolved.

 But not un-stigmatized.